title: Data Science

 Enter ARIMA = Autoregressive Integrated Moving Average model.

-It looks like the sum of a constant (y-intercept), weighted sum of the previous pp values of yy, and the weighted sum of the previous qq forecast errors.
+It looks like the sum of a constant (y-intercept), weighted sum of the previous values of , and the weighted sum of the previous forecast errors.

 A spike should exceed the 95% confidence interval.